-- the first coast-to-coast autonomous truck drive, - · the first to reach 100,000 autonomous miles on public roads, and - the first to successfully open autonomous transfer points for human- autonomous vehicle ("AV") handoff.
+- the first coast-to-coast autonomous truck drive, - the first to reach 100,000 autonomous miles on public roads, - · the first to successfully open autonomous transfer points for human- autonomous vehicle ("AV") handoff, - · the first to complete on-road autonomous testing in winter conditions, and - the first to complete a public demonstration of an autonomous truck being pulled over by law enforcement and participating in a routine traffic stop on a public highway.

-Embark currently targets and evaluates all sub-segments of the growing \$730 billion U.S. truck freight market, which is segmented by, e.g., type of goods, geography and trailer type.
+Embark currently targets and evaluates all sub-segments of the growing truck freight market, which is segmented by, e.g., type of goods, geography and trailer type.
 Embark will continue to evaluate a variety of different segments within the truck freight industry based on factors including ease of implementation and profitability in order to identify the most favorable opportunities to commercialize AV technology over time.